WRITER AT WORK T-shirt from Mr Edit. Essential kit. Click on the

 "Your manuscript critique service was just what I

 needed.
 But ouch!
-You warned me it would be brutal, and I'm glad it was.
+You warned it would be brutal, and II needed that.

 "I found your videos on YouTube and have watched

 them about ten times each.
-Truly good advice and encouragement.
+Truly great advice and encouragement.
 Keep it

-"Plotting was always my weakness, and still is.
+"Plotting my novels was always my weakness, and still is.

-But you've taught me some very valuable lessons, Mike.
-I'll be sending
+But I've learned some valuable lessons, Mike.
+I'll be sending you the

 Mrs May Ogden